google-research/tensorflow_constrained_optimization/README.md

   @property
   def proxy_constraints(self):
     # Use 1 - hinge since we're SUBTRACTING recall in the constraint function,
     # and we want the proxy constraint function to be convex.
+Recall that the
+    # labels are binary (0 or 1).
     true_positives = self._labels * tf.minimum(1.0, self._predictions)
     true_positive_count = tf.reduce_sum(true_positives)
     recall = true_positive_count / self._positive_count